MarcArmbruster/Cloning/README.md

 - ...

 ## Limitations
-- Does not support all concurrent collections, yet.
+- Does actually not support all concurrent collections.
 - Still missing some test scenarios

 ## Handling types without default constructor
 Creation of clone instances need to call a constructor.
+Classes without a parameterless constructor need to provide parameters for a specific constructor.
+This can be done by calling the method .UseCtorParameters(...) on the builder instance.
+Provide any constructor parameters that are required for the specific type.
+The values will be overwritten during the cloning process, anyway.

+## Custom Logic
+If you like to use special/custom handling during the cloning process for defined types use the method .UseCustomLogic(...) on the builder instance.
+Here you can provide a Func<object?, object?> delegate that will be called during the cloning process for the defined type.

-## Supported Types
+## Supported Types (Dec-2025)
 |Type|supported|
 |---|---|
 |Custom Objects (classes)|yes (depending on sub types - see below)|